 9) The famed crimson cloaks of the Spartans was associated with masculinity and pride –

 According to Xenophon, the crimson robes and bronze shields carried by the Spartans was mandated by their legendary law-giver Lycurgus.
 In that regard, Lycurgus apparently put forth his views that crimson of all colors was the least womanly, while bronze had the quality of tarnishing slowly (though it could be polished quickly).
-Plutarch interestingly added to this view by stating that the red-hued clothing might have psychologically afflicted the enemy while also hiding the Spartan’s blood wounds.
-The latter explanation might have some justification, since most Greek armies contemporary to even Xenophon’s time adopted some variants of the crimson clothing, probably inspired by their Spartan counterparts.
+Plutarch interestingly added to this view by stating that the red-hued clothing might have psychologically afflicted the enemy while also hiding the bloody wounds of a Spartan warrior.
+The latter explanation might have some justification since most Greek armies contemporary to even Xenophon’s time adopted some variants of the crimson clothing, probably inspired by their Spartan counterparts.

 10) Spartans believed that long hair equated to ‘freedom’ –